-Have you received a call or letter—or perhaps seen an entry for a collection account on your credit report—from a company called AAA Collections?
+Have you received a call or letter from a company called AAA Collections?

-If so, there’s an excellent chance the company is attempting to collect a past due balance owed to a health care provider or other types of business.
+If so, there’s an excellent chance the company is attempting to collect a past due balance owed to a health care provider.

 We recommend that you don’t ignore the communication or the entry on your credit report.